 - BO-2.1 Ground-floor storefronts should have a transparent appearance.
-The types of commercial uses selected should preclude the use of draperies and blinds to shut off transparency. - BO-2.2 Recessed commercial vestibule entries are encouraged. - BO-2.3 Decorative walls and/or enhanced landscaping should be used at main entrances.
+The types Tenants of commercial uses selected should be discouraged from preclude the useing of draperies and blinds to shut off transparency. - BO-2.2 Recessed commercial vestibule entries are encouraged. - BO-2.3 Decorative walls and/or enhanced landscaping should be used at main entrances.
 Special paving, raised medians and gateway structures should also be considered.